 I like to joke that deciding on my own career path was too difficult, so instead I devote my time to helping others find theirs.
-Early aspirations ranged from journalist, to lawyer, researcher, and teacher until I realized that helping others was what made work feel meaningful.
+Early aspirations ranged from journalist, to lawyer, rock star, researcher, and teacher until I realized that helping others was what made work feel meaningful.
 Before I joined Columbia in 2008, I worked as Internship Coordinator/Career Counselor at Lake Forest College.
-I have a master’s degree in Career Counseling from the University of Missouri where I also worked as a Career Specialist with students and the community.
+I have a master’s degree in Career Counseling from the University of Missouri, and I've spent the past six years at Columbia supporting students' career development through one on one meetings and events.
 All of this has focused on knowing how people make satisfying decisions about their career, what companies look for when hiring, and how to help students articulate their strengths.

 Maxine EvansDirector of Student Employmentmevans@colum.edu

 I’ve been an administrator in higher education for over thirty years.
 After college I worked in the financial industry until I was offered a job in the financial aid office at the University of Illinois at Chicago.
 I enjoyed helping students and their parents navigate their way through the complex process of applying for various sources of federal, state, and institutional financial aid.
 I left that position as Assistant Director of Financial Aid Operations at UIC to come to Columbia College in 1980.

 I came to Columbia because I believed in the college’s mission and the vision of Mike Alexandroff, President of the college at that time, of growing this small arts college into a world-class college of arts and media.
 I became the Director of the newly created Student Employment Office in 2001.
 Although not as profitable, I’m reminded that I made the right decision to leave the world of Finance for a more rewarding career in higher education when I hear from students that I mentored throughout the years.
 I have a BA degree in American Studies from the University of Iowa and a MS degree in Non-Profit Management from Spertus College.